Immaculate Conception by Ling Ling Huang Art, Friendship and Ownership

 Ling Ling Huang is an Asian American author, and her lived experience navigating diversity, race, and being a first-generation immigrant provides a non-white, non-mainstream perspective.

-Characters Enka and Mathilde are described as Asian, but little focus is placed on the racial identifiers of characters, as Huang prioritizes themes regarding class as another form of prejudice and oppression.
+Characters Enka and Mathilde are described as Asian.
+Still, little focus is placed on the racial identifiers of characters, as Huang prioritizes themes regarding class as another form of prejudice and oppression.
 Leaving race to be intuited by the reader.

-Additionally, there are characters in the story that represent the LGBTQIA+ community with their sexuality or gender presentation.
+Additionally, characters in the story represent the LGBTQIA+ community through their sexuality or gender presentation.

-Huang also explores the class/privilege divide, which is represented by those who live in “fringe” neighborhoods, which make up the lower class/underprivileged class, and those who live in “enclave” communities, which represent the upper/privileged class.
+Huang also explores the class/privilege divide, represented by those who live in “fringe” neighborhoods, which make up the lower/underprivileged class, and those who live in “enclave” communities, which represent the upper/privileged class.

-We see how these classifications impact job opportunities, education, housing, and the community’s ability to be permitted access to the arts via the internet, and the presence of museums and other institutions.
-Omitting the presence of any culture or art in these communities and silencing their voices by denying access to this form of self-expression.
+We see how these classifications affect job opportunities, education, housing, the community’s ability to access the arts online, and the presence of museums and other institutions, while omitting any mention of culture or art in these communities and silencing their voices by denying access to this form of self-expression.

 Notable Strengths

 Where this novel shines is its brilliant commentary on its various themes.
-Huang had a lot to say, and while there are various themes covered in this novel, the way it’s structured and paced allows you to experience each theme or idea and see these storylines intersect to explore its central theme, regarding art and creation being a force that is impossible to commodify or control.
+Huang has a lot to say, and while the book covers multiple themes, its structure and pacing allow you to experience each one and see these storylines intersect, exploring its central theme: art and creation as forces impossible to commodify or control.

 Potential Challenges